Realignment Osteotomy

 What is a realignment osteotomy?

 A realignment osteotomy of the knee involves making a saw cut in the bone to allow the alignment in the bone to change.
 This is usually performed in the context of arthritis affecting one side of the knee where the alignment of the knee is such that more force passes through that side.
-Occasionally, osteotomies are performed to help with the stability of the knee or to offload the site of a cartilage regeneration or ligament reconstruction procedure.
+Occasionally, osteotomies are performed to help with the knee's stability or offload the site of a cartilage regeneration or ligament reconstruction procedure.

 What is involved in realignment osteotomy surgery?